 According to the nurses’ prescription, Rebecca would need to take two 200mg carbamazepine tablets a day to stabilize her condition.
 Meapeh estimates that a month’s worth of medication costs her L$1,500 (US$13.88).

 Because Meapeh’s only source of income for her family is through her market, she said her daughter experienced relapse on a daily basis.
 The constant falls as a result of the seizures have placed a lot of wounds on Rebecca’s body.

 Adding more frustration to the present burden on her mother, Rebecca is also two and half months pregnant.

 “The news about my daughter’s pregnancy has brought more worries to me,” Meapeh added.
 “The purchasing of drugs for my daughter has become a huge burden for me.”

-Both Meapeh and her daughter is also asking authorities at the Health Ministry to help her daughter with medications.
+Both Meapeh and her daughter are also asking authorities at the Health Ministry to help her daughter with medications.

 Joseph S. Quoi, a pharmacist of mental health programs at the Ministry of Health, told The Bush Chicken that there is an increase in epilepsy relapse cases in the country, particularly in the southeastern region.

 He said epilepsy medications such as carbamazepine, valproic acid, and phenobarbital tablets are frequently out of stock.

 “Epilepsy patients who have been on these medications and stable for two or more years are now experiencing relapse because of the lack of the medications in the country,” he said.